sm3/cs6310-project2/README.md

 HOW TO USE
 ----------

+Compile the code with the following commands:

+    cd cs6310-project2
+    mkdir bin
+    javac -d bin src/EarthSim/*.java

-Compiling the code as per the instructions provided here https://www.udacity.com/wiki/saad/howto/tar Run  the program from the project folder as
+Run the program from the project folder as

     java -cp <path to the executable> EarthSim.Demo <options>

-For best results, from the cs6310-project2 directory try:
+For best results for a project compiled using Eclipse, from the cs6310-project2 directory try:

     java -cp ./bin EarthSim.Demo -s -p -r